 From Big Four to Regional: What to Expect When You Make the Jump

-Stephen Niman
+- Stephen Niman

-• 3 min read
+- 3 min read

 For many accounting professionals, starting out in a Big Four firm feels like the gold standard.
-The training is rigorous, the brand name is powerful, and the exposure to complex clients is second to none.
-But after a few years, it’s common to start asking: Is this sustainable?
-Is this even what I want long term?
+The training is rigorous.
+The brand name is powerful.
+The exposure to complex clients is unmatched.
+But after a few years, many start asking: Is this sustainable?
+Is this what I want long term?
+This introspection can lead to thoughts about transitioning to a regional CPA firm, which can be a game-changer.

 The Culture Shift: From Corporate Machine to Collaborative Team